D12 World

-D12 World is the second and final studio album by American hip-hop group D12, released on April 27, 2004.
-The album sold 544,000 copies in its first week on the U.S. Billboard 200.
-The album is also the last D12 release to feature Proof before his death in 2006, and the final D12 album to feature Bugz on a track as well as Eminem as a D12 member prior to his departure in 2018.
+D12 World is the second studio album by the American hip-hop group D12, released on April 27, 2004.
+The album sold 544,000 copies in its first week on the US Billboard 200.
+The album is also the last D12 release to feature Proof before he died in 2006, and the final D12 album to feature Eminem as a D12 member before his departure in 2018.

 Background

-In memory of Bugz, who was killed prior to a concert on May 21, 1999, the group recorded the track "Good Die Young" in memory of him.
+In memory of Bugz, who was killed before a concert on May 21, 1999, the group recorded the track "Good Die Young" in his memory.
 The album also includes a skit entitled "Bugz '97", which is a 1997 recording of Bugz, originally taken from the song "Desperados".
 The group was often overshadowed by Eminem's massive success, and as such, the group toured without him for promotion of the album (but the album still reached the top of the US Billboard chart).
 At the time, Eminem was busy recording Encore.
 Although shadowed by Eminem's success, members Bizarre and Proof managed to prevail with mildly successful solo careers following D12 World, with the releases of Hannicap Circus and Searching for Jerry Garcia, respectively, in 2005.
 Before the album's release, "6 in the Morning" was featured on Eminem's 2003 mixtape Straight from the Lab and was entitled "Come On In".
 Group member Kuniva stated in a podcast that most of Denaun's verses were recorded in his home studio as opposed to with the rest of the group, due to frequent arguments with Proof.

 Production

 The album was executively produced by Eminem, who also handled most of the audio production for the album along with Denaun Porter, Dr. Dre, Essman, Hi-Tek, Kanye West, Luis Resto, Mike Elizondo, Night & Day, Red Spyda, Trackboyz and Witt & Pep.
-Guest appearances on the album included Obie Trice, Dina Rae, Young Zee and B-Real.
+Guest appearances on the album included Obie Trice, Deanna Johnson, Young Zee and B-Real.